 Guild reconciles its transaction and position records to those of the custodian regularly.
 The custodial bank or broker holding client's funds and securities will provide clients with monthly holdings and activity statements of their accounts.
+Custodians also offer clients online, secure access to view the positions and activity in their accounts.
 Guild also provides quarterly holdings and activity reports to clients in specific investment management programs with accounts at certain custodians.